solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 support the deployments.
 This typically includes creating credentials that can connect to the target environment and deploy the release artifacts.

-To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD] article.

-![This image demonstrates an App Service deployment with CI/CD.]

 ## Containerizing layers with Docker